faramarzmunshi/d2l-nlp/chapter_NLP/.ipynb_checkpoints/4 Word2Vec from Scratch-checkpoint.md

 # Word2Vec from Scratch

 In the last section, we defined and understood the mathematics behind the Skip-gram and CBOW models.
-But to understand how to train Word2Vec and actually create our own embeddings, we need ot understand two more core things about the implementation of word2vec: negative sampling and hierarchical softmax.
-Once we understand those two, we will walk through the implementation of Word2Vec with Gluon from scratch, how to train the embeddings, and in the next notebook, we will use the pre-trained embeddings for sentiment analysis.
+But to understand how to train Word2Vec and actually create our own embeddings, we need to understand two more core things about the implementation of word2vec: negative sampling and hierarchical softmax.
+Once we understand those two, we will walk through the implementation of Word2Vec with Gluon from scratch, how to train the embeddings, and in the next notebook, we will use the pre-trained embeddings and GluonNLP for sentiment analysis.

 Recall from the last notebook that one of the core features of the skip-gram model is the use of softmax operations to compute the conditional probability of generating context word $w_o$ based on the given central target word $w_c$.